misurida/eg-elements/src/elements/input/README.md

 - `startSep` (String, ''): String to display and use as separator between the starting date and time.
 - `endSep` (String, ''): String to display and use as separator between the ending date and time.

-### Slider

-A *slider input* allows the user to select a number between `min` and `max` and move a cursor over an horizontal slider.
-The slider can move from step to step, and the base step number corresponds to the difference in `min` and `max`, but you can define a number with `steps` and set the number of decimals with `toFixed`.
-You can also let the slider navigate freely between steps with `stepless`.
-You can decide to display the field value above the cursor (default) with `showDotLabel` or next to the field with `displayNumber`.
-You can display (by default) the value of the steps with `showStepLabels`, and also pass custom values with `list`.

-**Attributes**:

-- `steps` (Number, false): The number of *steps* to be displayed.
-The user can only select a number that is on a step.
-- `dotSize` (Number, false): The diameter in `px` of the slider selection button (cursor).
-- `toFixed` (Number, false): Number of decimals to be used.
-- `stepless` (Boolean, false): If *true*, the cursor does not necessarily stop at the steps.

-Display :

-- `displayNumber` (Boolean, false): If *true*, displays the value of the *slider* next to it.
-- `ShowDotLabel` (Boolean, false): If *true*, displays the slider value above the cursor.
-- `ShowSteps` (Boolean, false): If *true*, displays the steps on the slider
-- `showStepLabels` (Boolean, false): If *true*, displays the value of the steps below them.
-- `showStepLabelsOnHover` (Boolean, false): To be used with `showStepLabels`.
-If *true*, only displays the values of the steps if the user hovers over the slider.

-Precision:

-- `restricted` (Boolean, false): If *true*, the values displayed for the steps at the ends do not exceed the slider bar (for use with long text).
-- `showLabelEach` (Number, false): Depending on the scale defined by `min` and `max`, only labels of labels are displayed at all `showLabelEach` steps.
-- `minLabelWidth` (Number, false): Minimum size of the values displayed in the steps.
-- `showLabelOffset` (Boolean, false): To be used with `showLabelEach`.
-Allows to shift the chosen label, while keeping the deviation specified by `showLabelEach` (generally, this attribute takes the value 1 or -1).
-- `precision` (Boolean, false): Number of decimals used when rounding the cursor position.
-The higher this value, the more fluid the slider will be.
-- `labelMaxWidth` (Number, 0): If specified, the maximum size in `px` of each label.

 ### Star